davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ### Lock Service

 A distributed lock service implements the networked version of the mutex locks you may have encountered in multithreaded code.
 A thread which obtains a distributed lock can be certain no other thread on any server in the network also holds the lock at the same time.
-Since a server could crash before releasing a lock, locks in a distributed lock service usually come with some kind of timeout; if the server doesn’t renew the lock before the timeout expires, it automatically loses the lock.

-A lock service like this can be useful for a variety of things; for example, the key-value store from the previous example might use such a lock service to decide which keys of the overall store are assigned to which servers, and which servers maintain backups of which keys.
+Locks in a distributed lock service often come with a timeout, so that the lock can be released automatically if a server crashes before releasing its lock.
+A lock service like this can be useful for a variety of things; for example, the key-value store from the previous example might use this service to lock keys for update, or assign a group of keys to a single server so the server can manage all those keys using plain (non-distributed) locks.

+---

+TODO rewrite as Alice and Bob

+---

 The main type of conflict that arises in a lock service is two or more servers trying to obtain the same lock at the same time.
 A consensus algorithm can determine which node ‘wins’ and actually obtains the lock; all other nodes learn through the consensus algorithm that they did not obtain the lock, and wait for it accordingly.